Algernon Stanley Smith: Family

-Missionary Career
+Missionary career

 Missionary call

-Although his parents were missionaries, Algie’s call to missionary service was personal and based on his own faith and calling.
-Together with his friend Leonard Sharp, he accepted the call to missionary service while at Cambridge in 1910.
-Dr Algie Stanley Smith and his close friend Dr Leonard Sharp were convinced that God had called them to work in Ruanda and offered to the Church Missionary Society for that work.
+Although his parents were missionaries, Smith’s call to missionary service was personal and based on his own faith and calling.
+Together with Sharp, he accepted the call to missionary service while at Cambridge in 1910.
+They were convinced that God had called them to work in Ruanda and offered themselves to the Church Missionary Society (CMS) for that work.

 Missionary service

 Both Smith and Sharp were accepted by CMS.
-They started work at Mengo Hospital in Uganda.
+Smith and Sharp, with their wives, travelled to Uganda as missionaries.
+They started work at Mengo Hospital.
 In December 1916 they made an exploratory visit to Ruanda.
 The CMS Uganda missionary committee received an appeal for medical help from Rwandans in Ruanda and Kigezi in 1917.
 The committee in London were unable to agree to this expansion of work because of the lack of funds, but the two doctors began to raise funds independently and by 1919 were able to guarantee support both for four years' work and for a hospital.
-In the early days support was given and organised by 'Friends of Ruanda', but in 1926 the Ruanda Council was formed as a CMS committee in charge of the administration of the work.
+In the early days support was given and organised by 'Friends of Ruanda', but in 1926 the Ruanda Council was formed as a CMS committee in charge of the administration of the work.Smith and Sharp founded the Rwandan Mission, now known as the Mid-Africa Ministry.
 In 1929 it took full financial responsibility for the mission, though it was not separated from the CMS mission in Uganda until 1933.

 Legacy

-Algie died on 28 July 1978 in Chorley Wood.
+Smith died on 28 July 1978 in Chorley Wood.
 The Rwanda Mission continued to send missionaries to Uganda, Ruanda, Burundi and Eastern Congo.
-Ruanda Mission changed its name to Mid-Africa Ministry (MAM), and in 1999 was re-integrated into CMS and continues to provide health care.
+Rwanda Mission changed its name to Mid-Africa Ministry (MAM) and in 1999 was re-integrated into CMS and continues to provide health care.